Between or Among?

 - The cameraman was between the zebras and the pride.

 - Sadness is but a wall between two gardens.
-(Khalil Gibran)
+(Author Khalil Gibran)

 - Innovation distinguishes between a leader and a follower.
-(Steve Jobs) (When a comparison is being offered for separate and distinct things, use between.)
+(Apple founder Steve Jobs) (When a comparison is being offered for separate and distinct things, use "between.")

 - The difference between the impossible and the possible lies in a man's determination.
-(Tommy Lasorda)
+(Baseball manager Tommy Lasorda)

 - Share the sweets between Peter, Paul, Fred, and Dan.

 - Education is a shared commitment between dedicated teachers, motivated students, and enthusiastic parents with high expectations.
-(Bob Beauprez)
+(US Politician Bob Beauprez)

 - If you live among wolves you have to act like a wolf.
-(Nikita Khrushchev) (The term wolves does not portray separate and distinct things.
+(Former Premier of the Soviet Union Nikita Khrushchev) (The term "wolves" does not portray separate and distinct things.
 It portrays a group.)

 - There is nothing more likely to start disagreement among people or countries than an agreement.
-(E B White) (Be careful.
-This does not refer to disagreement between people and countries but to disagreement among people and to disagreement among countries.)
+(Author E B White) (Be careful.
+This does not refer to "disagreement between people and countries" but to "disagreement among people" and to "disagreement among countries.")

 - We find comfort among those who agree with us and growth among those who don't.
-(Frank A Clark)
+(Lawyer Frank A Clark)